 What is the most popular island to visit in Azores?

 São Miguel Island is the most popular island to visit in Azores, and for good reason.
 It’s home to the capital city of Ponta Delgada, as well as stunning natural beauty, including the Sete Cidades twin lakes and the Furnas hot springs.
 The island offers a mix of culture, history, and outdoor activities that appeals to a wide range of travelers.
-(See Also: Best Island To Visit In October 2024)
+(See Also: Best Greek Island To Visit In February)

 Which island is best for outdoor enthusiasts?